 (Paralysis; Loss of Movement)

-Symptoms will depend on how much of the spinal cord is involved.
-Symptoms include:
+The problems a person has will depend on how much of the spinal cord is affected.
+A person may have:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Neurosurgeons, orthopedists, and neurologists are involved in diagnosis after a paralytic injury has occurred.
+Neurosurgeons, orthopedists, and neurologists will be involved in the diagnosis.

-Images may need to be taken of your spine.
+Images may need to be taken of the spine.
 This can be done with:

 Christopher and Dana Reeve Foundation

 National Institute of Neurological Disorders and Stroke

 Eckert MJ, Martin MJ.
 Trauma: Spinal Cord Injury.
 Surg Clin North Am.
 2017 Oct;97(5):1031-1045.